gonzalo180409/IA_OpenSource2/README.md

 poetry run python3 main.py

-It takes around 1 min to process all the PDFs and the outputs are displayed
+It takes around 1 min to process all the PDFs and the outputs are displayed at /.../IA_OpenSource2/montaje/Resources/figures